-To answer the first question, we group users into three classes based upon their outgoing links as follows: (1) users who only have positive outgoing links (76,819 users); (2) users having only negative outgoing links (7,138 users); and (3) users who have both positive and negative outgoing links (11,361 users).
-Then, we calculate the opinions (or helpfulness ratings) they gave to content from others for each group and we plot kernel smoothing density estimation for each group in Figure 1(a).
-We note that on average users who only create positive links also tend to interact more positively with the content generated by other users as compared to users who only create negative links.
-Furthermore, the users who create both positive and negative links are shown to express both positive and negative behaviors when examining their interactions performed on content generated by other users.
-Evidence from the figure supports that users who give more positive (or negative) links tend to express positively (or negatively) on content from others.
+To answer the first question, we group users into three classes based upon their outgoing links as follows: (1) users who only have positive outgoing links (76,819 users); (2) users having only negative outgoing links (7138 users); and (3) users who have both positive and negative outgoing links (11,361 users).
+Then, we calculate the opinions (or helpfulness ratings) they gave to content from others for each group and we plot kernel smoothing density estimation for each group in Fig. 1.
+We note that on average, users who only create positive links also tend to interact more positively with the content generated by other users as compared to users who only create negative links.
+Furthermore, users who create both positive and negative links show a higher variance than the only positive and only negative classes and thus are more likely to express both positive and negative behaviors in their interactions.

 To answer the second question, we divide users into three groups based upon their incoming links as follows: (1) users who only have positive incoming links (52,810 users); (2) users having only negative incoming links (14,701 users); and (3) users who have both positive and negative incoming links (17,090 users).
-Following the similar procedure, we plot kernel smoothing density estimation of receiving behaviors for each group in Figure 1(b).
-From the figure, we can make very similar observations for receiving behaviors as giving behaviors, which lead to a positive answer to the second question - users, receiving more positive (or negative) links, are likely to obtain more positive (or negative) opinions on their content.
+Following the similar procedure, we plot kernel smoothing density estimation of receiving behaviors for each group in Fig. 2.
+From Figs. 1 and 2, we can make very similar observations for receiving behaviors as giving behaviors, which lead to a positive answer to the second question-users, receiving more positive (or negative) links, are likely to obtain more positive (or negative) opinions on their content.